igstan/igstan.ro/posts/2011-05-09-clojure-impressions.md

 the recently published book "Joy of Clojure", and some others showing their solutions to the Clojure problems on [4clojure.com][1], I finally decided to try this language a bit.
 I've refrained myself from doing so for almost a year and a half.
-The main reason was that it didn't seem to as elegant as Scheme.
+The main reason was that it didn't seem to be as elegant as Scheme.
 There's something about the look of Clojure programs that reminds me of dirt.
 I can't really put my finger on it, but that's what I feel sometimes.
 A second reason was the JVM.
 Just as with many other people, for some time I thought JVM